IyesGames/minewars/doc/src/tech/dataformat-player.md

 (`0` is the starting position, assuming +X points right and +Y points up)

+After the map data, regions are encoded the same way: one byte per tile, in concentric ring order.
+The byte is the city/region ID for that tile.

 ## Gameplay Messages

 Updates for the player are encoded as a raw uncompressed block of data